aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fonts/set_script_font/_index.md

 | script | **str** | The BCP-47 script code (e.g., "Arab", "Hebr", "Hans") identifying the writing system. |
 | font_name | **str** | The name of the font to assign to the specified script. |

-### Examples

-This example shows how to set the font for the Arabic script to "Segoe UI":

 ### See Also